 A replica server creates several repositories of information to use for the replication process:

-The replica's applier metadata repository contains information that the replication SQL thread needs to read and apply transactions from the replica's relay log.
+The replica's applier metadata repository contains information that the replication applier thread needs to read and apply transactions from the replica's relay log.
 The applier metadata repository is written to the

 The replica's connection metadata repository and applier metadata repository are collectively known as the replication metadata repositories.
 For information about these, see Section 5.4.2, “Replication Metadata Repositories”.